Chinnalapatti

-Chinnalapatti is a municipal town in Dindigul district, Tamil Nadu in India with a total population of about 26285 (as per 2011 census).
+Chinnalapatti is a Panchayat town in Dindigul district, Tamil Nadu in India with a total population of about 26285 (as per 2011 census).
 In 2021 most of the wards are merged to accommodate it to 18 wards, as chinnalapatti is still a town panchayat.
 It is understood that the number of voters are 29000 and population would be around 42000.
 Making it the largest town panchayat in Dindigul district.
 The town is well known for the handloom sarees and garments.
 The place is located next to Sirumalai hills which has lot of grapes farmlands.

 Demographics

 According to the 2011 India census, Chinnalapatti had a population of 26,285.
 Males constitute 50% of the population and females compose the other 50%.
 Chinnalapatti has an average literacy rate of 87.06%.
 This is higher than the state average of 80.09%; with male literacy of 93.12% and female literacy of 81.23%.
 8.51% of the population is under 6.
 The town's economy is based on textiles and agriculture.
 Agriculture dominates North Chinnalapatti.

 Chinnalapatti Town Panchayat hosts over 6,981 houses (as per 2011 India census) to which it supplies basic amenities including water and sewage.
 It is authorized to build roads within Town Panchayat limits and impose taxes.